RobbenRoll/emgfit/docs/source/concepts.rst

 complicated model functions are performed on the shape calibration peak, starting from a regular Gaussian up to Hyper-EMG functions of successively increasing tail order.
-To avoid overfitting, models with any best-fit shape parameters agreeing with zero within 1:math:`\sigma`-confidence are excluded from selection.
+To avoid overfitting, models with any best-fit shape parameters agreeing with zero within 1:math:`\sigma` confidence are excluded from selection.
 Amongst the remaining models, the one yielding the lowest chi-square per degree of freedom is selected.
 Alternatively, this feature can be skipped by setting the `vary_tail_order` option to `False` and a peak shape can